 - White ceiling paint.

 Once you have all your parts you can start marking out your holes and drilling them out with a pilot hole first, and then a hole saw.
 To make this job simple use some fishing line or string to get your lights inline.
 Just attach each end to the opposite sides of the wall.
 Mark out say 1m sections and drill, do the same to the other side of the wall.

 If you have access to a beam finder

 The reason we use a small pilot hole is in case there is a beam in the ceiling.
 Drill your pilot hole then poke up the wooden skewer.
-Leave in the ceiling and then have a look in the roof.
+Leave it in the ceiling and then have a look at the roof.
 You should be able to see the skewer easy in the insulation.
-Move apart the insulation and then go back town to drill from ground level.
+Move apart the insulation and then go back down to drill from ground level.
 If you are too close to the roof beams, you can move a few centimeters and it won’t be noticed, or redo the plan.
 The small hole can be filled with putty.

 Drilling LED down Light holes – With a hole saw.